 Annoyingly the big cool tower in the Imperial City can not be climbed.
 You can use cheats or glitches to get up there but roof isn't solid.

-In Video Game/Skyrim, you have to accend the Seven Thousand Steps, the path circling around the tallest mountain in all of Tamriel that can be seen in the distance from almost any point in Skyrim.
+In The Elder Scrolls V: Skyrim, you have to accend the Seven Thousand Steps, the path circling around the tallest mountain in all of Tamriel that can be seen in the distance from almost any point in Skyrim.
 Somewhat unusual as you have to climb the mountain near the beginning of the game to get your powers as The Chosen One.
 You'll have to return to the peak later in the story, but that time you can simply skip most of the ascend by fast traveling to the monastery just below the top.

 The Gaiden Game, The Elder Scrolls Legends: Battlespire, took place largely in the off-shore tower where the Imperial Battlemages are trained, which has been overrun by Demons, er, I mean "Daedra".